handshaker86/mpqs/Readme.md

 ### 4. Factor Extraction
 * **Function(s):** `mpqs()`
 * **Description:** Each dependency we have found ensures that the product of the corresponding `Q(xᵢ)` values is a perfect square, and let's call it `Y²`.
 This leads to the final congruence `X² ≡ Y² (mod n)`.
 The program then computes `gcd(X - Y, n)` to find a non-trivial factor.
 Since any dependency has at least a 50% chance of success, the program iterates through all found dependencies until a non-triival factor is discovered.

+### Example Usage
+In the main function, we provide a simple example to factorize 10666351.
+The final answer should be `10333351 = 2521 * 4231`.
+Feel free to try other big composite numbers!
+A kind note is that you can try larger `m_val` and `fb_limit` when you fail to factorize some very large composite numbers. `m_val` represents the boundary value of sieving interval `[-M,M]` and `fb_limit` represents the upper limit for the prime base.